-Table of Content
+Table of Contents

-The origin of the Anti-Otaku Law (Law 156)
+The Origin of the Anti-Otaku Law (Law 156)

-What is the Anti-Otaku Law Like Today?
+How is the Anti-Otaku Law Today?

 In practice, what happens today is:

-- Online platforms and international distribution hinder the effective enforcement of the law.
+- Online platforms and international distribution make effective application of the law difficult.

 In summary, the Law 156 prohibits content that:

-Mangas and animes affected by Law 156
+Mangas and Animes Affected by Law 156

 Among the most well-known are: